lka/HomeAutomation/README.md

 Home Assistant uses SQLight Version 3.x by default and this database (I think no database) doesn't perform well on NFS Storage.
 So I decided to use a Raspberry Pi 4 with a USB HDD on USB 3 Port and on this HDD I placed the local-storage for the pods.
 See PiAtMaster/localStorage/create_localStorage.sh.

 For each node I created a nX-pvc.yaml and assigned it with 'kubectl apply -f nX-pvc.yaml' and labeled each node with 'kubectl label nodes nodeX disktype=nodeX-pv' where X is 1 ..
 3.

+### traefik

+traefik is the ingress controller and load balancer used by k3s and it is installed by helm chart and the configuration values in PiAtMaster/traefik/values.yaml.
+There you can change the version and call install.sh or delete.sh or upgrade.sh